At TempoCap, we know companies have a significant impact on the environment, and society at large, through their actions and the way they are run.

 Responsibility across TempoCap’s investments

-We take an active approach to managing ESG issues, including screening companies against sectors we choose not to invest in and conducting an ESG maturity assessment, typically before investing or within the first few months of ownership.
+We take an active approach to managing ESG issues, including screening potential investments against various exclusionary criteria and conducting an ESG maturity assessment, typically before an investment or within the first few months of ownership.

-We then continue to monitor and engage with our companies on ESG throughout the lifetime of our ownership and aim to consider the ESG implications of new ownership upon an exit.
+We then continue to monitor and engage with portfolio companies on ESG throughout the lifetime of ownership and aim to consider the ESG implications of new ownership upon an exit.